-Anavarza - Anazarbos Ancient City Anavarza is an ancient city located in the Cilician region, within the borders of Kozan.
-The city is on a hill rising like an island 8 km north of where Sunbas stream meets the Ceyhan.
-The city's history is obscure before the Roman imperial period, but it was visited by Emperor Augustus in 19AD.
-Under his reign, the city became known as "Caesarea next to Anazarbus."
-The name Anazarbus most likely belongs to a pillar of rock that towers 200 meters and is one of the most striking physical features in Çukurova plain; an older name for this might have been Na-barza, from Old Persian meaning "Invincible".
-The peak of Anazarbos's heyday began in the middle of the 2nd century AD.
-After the end of civil war in Roman Empire at the end of that century, cities like Cilica Pedias (East Cilicia) were used to billet for Roman armies during their campaigns against Parths.
-Anazarbos thus became a city where Roman troops were supported logistically from time to time during their fighting against Parths.
-The city of Anazarbos enjoyed prosperity during the first two centuries AD and, as a result, it came to be the most important city in its region.
-This prosperity was signaled by new architectural projects undertaken in the first half of 3rd century AD that raised monumental buildings in addition to necessary appearances from prominent emperors.
-The city suffered earthquakes in both 525 and 561.
-It was rebuilt by the emperors of the period, Justinius and Justinianus.
-In the 7th-8th centuries, it was invaded by Arabs, changing between Byzantium and Arabs for successive centuries.
-The Arab invasion ended in 964 when Nikephoros Phokas seized it again within Byzantine boundaries.
-The 11th century saw Armenians migrate to Cilicia Plain fleeing the battles with Alparslan.
-In 1375, after Memluks had gained control of the area, it was inhabited by Turks.
-The Ancient City of Anazarbos is the birthplace of the world-famous pharmacologist Dioskurides, who served in the Roman army during Emperor Nero's reign.
-His work, De Materia Medica, is one of the foundational documents studied in medical classes centuries after it was written and introduced 1000 medicines and their 4740 possible uses.
-Dioskurides was honored as one who has made a significant and enduring contribution to human knowledge, being a "Father of Pharmacology."
-His book has been translated into Arabic, Syrian, Hebrew, Persian Spanish, Greek German English.
-Anazarbos Ancient City (Anavarza Ancient City) has been registered in the UNESCO World Heritage Tentative List in 2014.
+Anavarza - Anazarbos Ancient City Anavarza, situated in the Cilician region of Kozan, Turkey, is an ancient city with a unique location atop a hill that gives it the appearance of an island.
+The city is situated 8 km north of the point where the Sunbas stream meets the Ceyhan river.
+Anavarza's early history is somewhat enigmatic prior to the Roman imperial period, but Emperor Augustus visited the city in 19 AD, marking the beginning of its association with the name "Caesarea next to Anazarbus."
+The origin of the name Anazarbus is thought to stem from a towering 200-meter column of rock that is one of the most remarkable natural features in the Çukurova plain.
+It is possible that the name may have evolved from an older term, Na-barza, from Old Persian meaning "Invincible."
+Anazarbos reached the pinnacle of its prosperity in the mid-2nd century AD.
+Following the end of civil war in the Roman Empire at the close of that century, cities such as Cilica Pedias (East Cilicia) were utilized as quarters for Roman armies during their campaigns against the Parths.
+Consequently, Anazarbos became a city that occasionally provided logistical support to Roman troops during their battles against the Parths.
+During the first two centuries AD, Anazarbos flourished, and it became the most significant city in its region.
+This growth was exemplified by the construction of new architectural projects in the first half of the 3rd century AD, which included monumental buildings and appearances by prominent emperors.
+Anazarbos was struck by earthquakes in both 525 and 561, but was rebuilt by the emperors of the period, Justinius and Justinianus.
+In the 7th-8th centuries, the city was invaded by Arabs, and changed hands between the Byzantines and the Arabs for several successive centuries.
+The Arab occupation ended in 964, when Nikephoros Phokas recaptured it, returning Anazarbos to Byzantine rule.
+In the 11th century, Armenians migrated to the Cilicia Plain, fleeing battles with Alparslan.
+In 1375, after the Memluks had taken control of the area, Turks began to settle there.
+The Ancient City of Anazarbos is known as the birthplace of Dioskurides, the world-renowned pharmacologist who served in the Roman army during Emperor Nero's reign.
+His monumental work, De Materia Medica, detailed 1000 medicines and their 4740 possible uses, and is still studied in medical classes centuries after its writing.
+Dioskurides was recognized for his significant and enduring contributions to human knowledge as a "Father of Pharmacology."
+His book has been translated into Arabic, Syrian, Hebrew, Persian, Spanish, Greek, German, and English.
+Anazarbos Ancient City, also known as Anavarza Ancient City, was added to the UNESCO World Heritage Tentative List in 2014.